AnushkaBhagat22/Fake-News-Detection/README.md

 https://www.kaggle.com/datasets/rahulogoel/isot-fake-news-dataset/data

 ▶ How to Run

 1. Download dataset from Kaggle.
+2. Click on Open in Colab.
-2. Upload Fake.csv and True.csv to Colab.
+3. Upload Fake.csv and True.csv dataset to Colab.
-3. Run the notebook sequentially.
+4. Run the notebook sequentially.